-Click anywhere along an edge away from editing handles then drag to slide that edge.
+Click anywhere along an edge, away from editing handles, and drag to slide that edge.

-Click and hold on an end vertex then press Delete to remove that vertex.
+Click and hold on an end vertex, and press Delete, to remove that vertex.

 Exit editing mode by clicking anywhere in the workspace (on or away from the board shape).